KuskIV/ml_exam_notes/notes/09 - Probabilistic Graphical Models.md

 So now we see the full computations is $\mathcal{O}(2T \cdot N^T)$

-Now having considered the naive approach the effecient approach makes use of the **Forward-Backward procedure**.
+Now having considered the naive approach the effecient approach makes use of the **Forward-Backward procedure**, which makes use of dynamic programming.

 First focus on the Forward part: